 Weakness resulting from Addison disease subsides with rest, unlike neuropsychiatric weakness, which is often worse in the morning than after activity.
 Most myopathies that cause weakness can be differentiated by their distribution, lack of abnormal pigmentation, and characteristic laboratory findings.

 Patients with adrenal insufficiency develop hypoglycemia Hypoglycemia Hypoglycemia unrelated to exogenous insulin therapy is an uncommon clinical syndrome characterized by low plasma glucose level, symptomatic sympathetic nervous system stimulation, and central... read more after fasting because of decreased gluconeogenesis.
 In contrast, patients with hypoglycemia due to oversecretion of insulin can have attacks at any time, usually have increased appetite with weight gain, and have normal adrenal function.

-Laboratory tests, beginning with serum cortisol and ACTH levels, confirm adrenal insufficiency (see table Confirmatory Serum Testing for Addison Disease Confirmatory Serum Testing for Addison Disease ).
-Elevated ACTH (≥ 50 pg/mL) with low cortisol (< 5 μg/dL [< 138 nmol/L]) is diagnostic, particularly in patients who are severely stressed or in shock.
-Low ACTH (< 5 pg/mL) and cortisol suggest secondary adrenal insufficiency (see Secondary Adrenal Insufficiency Secondary adrenal insufficiency is adrenal hypofunction due to a lack of adrenocorticotropic hormone (ACTH).
+Laboratory tests, beginning with morning serum cortisol and plasma ACTH levels, confirm adrenal insufficiency (see table Confirmatory Serum Testing for Addison Disease Confirmatory Serum Testing for Addison Disease ).
+Elevated ACTH (≥ 50 pg/mL [≥ 11 pmol/L]) with low cortisol (< 5 mcg/dL [< 138 nmol/L]) is diagnostic, particularly in patients who are severely stressed or in shock.
+Low ACTH (< 5 pg/mL [< 1.1 pmol/L] ) and cortisol suggest secondary adrenal insufficiency Secondary Adrenal Insufficiency Secondary adrenal insufficiency is adrenal hypofunction due to a lack of adrenocorticotropic hormone (ACTH).
 Symptoms are the same as for Addison disease and include fatigue, weakness, weight... read more .
 It is important to note that ACTH levels within the normal range are inappropriate when cortisol levels are very low.

 If ACTH and cortisol levels are borderline and adrenal insufficiency is clinically suspected—particularly in a patient who is about to undergo major surgery—provocative testing must be done.
 If time is too short (eg, emergency surgery), the patient is given hydrocortisone empirically (eg, 100 mg IV or IM), and provocative testing is done subsequently.

 Addison disease is diagnosed by showing failure of exogenous ACTH to increase serum cortisol.
-Secondary adrenal insufficiency is diagnosed by a prolonged ACTH stimulation test, insulin tolerance test.
+Secondary adrenal insufficiency is diagnosed by a prolonged ACTH stimulation test, glucagon stimulation test, or insulin tolerance test.
 In the glucagon stimulation tests, plasma ACTH and cortisol levels fail to rise in response to glucagon in patients with secondary adrenal insufficiency.
 The insulin tolerance test is not recommended in patients suspected of having severe adrenal insufficiency.

-A prolonged ACTH stimulation test (sampling for 24 h) may be used to diagnose secondary (or tertiary, ie, hypothalamic) adrenal insufficiency.
-Cosyntropin 1 mg IM is given, and cortisol is measured at intervals for 24 h, typically at 1, 6, 12, and 24 h.
-Results for the first hour are similar for both the short (sampling stopped after 1 h) and prolonged tests, but in Addison disease there is no further rise beyond 60 min.
-In secondary and tertiary adrenal insufficiency, cortisol levels continue to rise for ≥ 24 h.
+A prolonged ACTH stimulation test (sampling for 24 hours) may be used to diagnose secondary (or tertiary, ie, hypothalamic) adrenal insufficiency.
+Cosyntropin 1 mg IM is given, and cortisol is measured at intervals for 24 hours, typically at 1, 6, 12, and 24 hours.
+Results for the first hour are similar for both the short (sampling stopped after 1 hour) and prolonged tests, but in Addison disease there is no further rise beyond 60 minutes.
+In secondary and tertiary adrenal insufficiency, cortisol levels continue to rise for ≥ 24 hours.
 Only in cases of prolonged adrenal atrophy is adrenal priming (with long-acting ACTH) necessary.
 The simple short test is usually done initially, because a normal response obviates the need for further investigation.

 If adrenal crisis is suspected, confirmation of Addison disease by ACTH stimulation testing is deferred until the patient has recovered.
 If ACTH stimulation testing is done, elevated ACTH levels together with low cortisol levels confirm the diagnosis.